mkathiravan/FirebaseCRUD/README.md

 The Firebase Realtime Database is a cloud-hosted database.
 Data is stored as JSON and synchronized in realtime to every connected client.
 When you build cross-platform apps with our iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data.

+Before understanding the next steps, we will talk about the Firebase Database Rules.

+The Real-time database provides a declarative rules language.
+It defines how our data should be structured, how it should be indexed, and when our data can be read from and written to.
+By default, read and write access to our database is restricted, so only authenticated users can read or write data.

+To get started without setting up Authentication, we can configure our rules for public access.
+These rules make our database open to anyone, even people not using our app, read and write access to our database.

+{
+  "rules": {
+    ".read": true,
+    ".write": true
+  }
+}

+If we want to allow authenticated users for accessing read and write to our database, then we will use the following rules:

+{
+  "rules": {
+    ".read": "auth!=null",
+    ".write": "auth!=null"
+  }
+}

 ## Read Database like as below

         firebaseDatabase = FirebaseDatabase.getInstance();